abigna20/Chatbot/README.md

 Hope you enjoy!

 Project details:
  - Sae_chatbot.py uses pyttsx3 library and nltk library to create a chatbot that has pre-defined response to users questions via voice.
 The pre-defined responses are based on nltk library while the voice enabling is based on the pyttsx3 library.
+ - It also uses tkinter for the ui.